 4.1.
 The association is governed by the council, whose elected members are:

 - One representative of each Society/Chapter, institutional and corporate member

 4.2.
 The policies of the Council are carried out by the Excutive Board.
-The Chairman of the Executive Board is the President-elect.
-The President, the President-elect, the Treasurer, and the Secretary are ex-officio members of the Executive Board.
+The Chairman of the Executive Board is the President.
+The President, the Vice-President, the Treasurer, and the Secretary are ex-officio members of the Executive Board.

 The President may appoint additional members to the Executive Board with the concurrence of the Council; such concurrence shall be by direct vote, by mail or by email.

 4.3.
 The Council decides the rules of accepting new members.
 The Council appoints such other committees as it finds necessary to carry out the business of the Association or to further its objectives.

 Board members should coordinate at least the following areas and preferably chair any committee focused on them:

 4.4.
 As a legal association, each IFSA institutional member should follow its constitution and bylaws, which should not contradict IFSA constitution and IFSA bylaws.

 4.5.
 The Council and the Executive Board may be assisted by a Secretariat, which is supervised by the Chairman of the Executive Board and the Treasurer.